nhisamoto/phresh-n-clean/README.md

    The [**Preparation**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#preparation) section will prevent you from losing important files, documents, and application keys upon reinstallation.

-   The [**Wipe + Reinstall**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#wipe--reinstall) section will help you get the style guide running locally on your computer.
+   The [**Wipe + Reinstall**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#wipe--reinstall) section will walk you through installing a phresh copy of OSX.

    The [**Applications**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#applications) section will tell you what how to use style guide.

-   The [**Extensions**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#extensions) section will tell you what your forked files do.
+   The [**Tasty Treats**](https://github.com/naoki-evan-hisamoto/phresh-n-clean/blob/master/README.md#tasty-treats) section will tell you what your forked files do.

 </br>
 </br>